 - Oversubscription is normally a factor of demand.

 - Quality issues of companies with strong brand names and reasonable valuations have been the key factors in oversubscription.

-- When an IPO gets strong oversubscription and also is priced reasonably then it could enjoy a good listing on the stock exchanges.
+- When an IPO gets strong oversubscription and is also priced reasonably, it could enjoy a good listing on the stock exchanges.

 Does oversubscription lead to higher listing gains?

-- There is not established relationship between oversubscription and IPO listing price.
+- There is not an established relationship between oversubscription and IPO listing price.

 - We know that the listing time for an IPO in India is around 7 working days.

-- While oversubscription is one of the reasons for a good listing, it will also depend on the pricing, the market conditions at the time of listing etc.
+- While oversubscription is one of the reasons, a good listing will also depend on the pricing, the market conditions at the time of listing, etc.